pushpalroy/rick_morty_flutter/README.md

 flutter packages pub run build_runner build --delete-conflicting-outputs
 ```

-To run the desired flavor either use the launch configuration
+To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```
 # Development